 signed consent from property owner to conduct assessment;

 site reconnaissance visit: on-site inspection of property conditions, sketch and photographs of property, and interview with property owner/tenant re. metals contamination issues;

 soil sample collection: shallow soil samples (up to 0.15 m. below grade) are collected from across the property including key areas such as bare soil, sandboxes and vegetable gardens.
 Deeper soil samples are collected on a case-by-case basis when screening indicates high metal concentrations or in situations where it is suspected that metals may be present in soil for reasons other than aerial emissions.

 soil screening: All soil samples are screened with an XRF machine for preliminary information about metal levels.

 laboratory analysis: approximately 2-3 soil samples from each property are submitted for laboratory analysis.
 This typically includes the highest sample, the median and any samples from vegetable gardens.

 quality assurance/control measures: One of every 10 samples sent to the lab is a duplicate sample (one sample split into two) to evaluate laboratory precision.
 Occasionally, replicate samples (two samples taken from the same location) are submitted to verify sample accuracy/representation.
 Other quality assurance measures include calibration of the XRF machine, sterilization of field equipment, XRF certification and field training for all assessment personnel.

 data interpretation: For yard assessments, the XRF screening readings are correlated with the laboratory results and the 95% upper confidence limit of the mean is calculated for each property.
 For vegetable gardens, the laboratory result is the measure used to compare with remediation action levels.

 records: all property information is tracked and managed through the THE database

 reporting: Assessment results letters are provided to property owners following the assessment work and a summary letter is submitted to Teck after the assessment season is complete.
-Assessment results are reviewed with property owners where properties qualify for remediation as well as for all families participating in the Healthy Homes Program or receiving Family Health case management.Remediation
+Assessment results are reviewed with property owners where properties qualify for remediation as well as for all families participating in the Healthy Homes Program or receiving Family Health case management.

+The geographic area covered by the Residential Soil Assessment Program is Trail and Rivervale, except for requests considered case-by-case from outside this area.

+Support materials include:

+Residential Soil Remediation & Yard Improvement Work

 Residential properties qualify for remediation where the soil assessment results exceed established remediation action levels (see glossary).
-The action levels have been established using a risk-based approach, as follows:
+The action levels have been established by the Trail Health & Environment Committee as follows: